-She's an enthusiast of hiking and tennis and is a big fan of Arizona pro basketball and baseball teams.
+Is a big fan of Arizona professional basketball and baseball teams.

-Timeline: 1983-1984 - Law clerk for Judge Mary Schroeder of the U.S. Court of Appeals, Ninth Circuit.
+1983-1984 - Law clerk for Judge Mary Schroeder of the US Court of Appeals, Ninth Circuit.

 1999-2002 - Attorney General of Arizona.
 She is the first woman to hold this position.